Young woman wearing headphones watching video on her phone

 Is a plan with data-free streaming worth it?

 There’s no doubt that data-free extras are very enticing incentives for joining up to certain plans, even when these extras may have restrictions, such as a limit to only streaming in Standard Definition.
 While Telstra, Optus and Vodafone are generally more expensive plans than what many MVNOs offer, these perks can account for the price difference, especially if you know you’ll actually use them.
-That being said, data-free streaming isn’t included on plans as broadly as it once was, so if you’ve got your heart set on data-free Netflix Disney+ streaming, you may be left disappointed.
+That being said, data-free streaming isn’t included on plans as broadly as it once was, so if you’ve got your heart set on data-free Netflix or Disney+ streaming, you may be left disappointed.

 Some telcos may even include free subscriptions to the likes of Netflix, Stan, Disney+, BINGE, and Amazon Prime Video for a set time, or data-free streaming as bonus offers from time to time.
 As always, when comparing a phone plan, take these into consideration and have a look at what is on offer — you might be able to pick up a great deal if you sign up at the right time.